46-HA/onward/README.md

 ## **Getting Started:**

 ### **1. Join Hack Club Slack**
-Join [here](https://hackclub.com/) and make sure to check out the **#onboard** channel for more details on how to get started!
+Join [here](https://hackclub.com/) and make sure to check out the **#onward** channel for more details on how to get started!

 ### **2. Build a robot**
 Create the schematic, chassis, and code.

-**It is recommended that you use Wokwi and TinkeCAD, but you can use whatever you're comfortable with**
+**It is recommended that you use Wokwi and TinkerCAD, but you can use whatever you're comfortable with**

 *I've never created a circuit board before!*